 The relationship between a young athlete or performer and his or her coach is one of trust.
 Sadly, some coaches use that trust to coerce children into sexual relationships.

-At Tremont Sheldon Robinson Mahoney in Bridgeport, Connecticut, our lawyers represent the victims of sexual abuse.
-If your child was sexually abused by a coach, director, teacher, assistant or volunteer while participating in youth sports or a performing arts activity, call us at 203-335-5145 for a free initial consultation.
-Our lawyers represent clients throughout Connecticut.
+At Tremont Sheldon Robinson Mahoney P.C. in Bridgeport, our lawyers represent the victims of sexual abuse.
+If your child was sexually abused by a coach, director, teacher, assistant or volunteer while participating in youth sports or a performing arts activity, call us at 203-212-9075 for a free initial consultation.
+We represent clients throughout Connecticut.

 Protecting Children From Sexual Abuse